quarkslab/libleeloo/README.md

  * relwithdebinfo : compiles with full optimisations and debug symbols (-O3 -march=native -g)
  * release : compiles with full optimisations and no debug symbol (-O3 -march=native)

-The Python version tells CMake for which Python version the bindings must be compiled.
+The PYTHON_VERSION variable tells CMake for which Python version the bindings must be compiled.

 Installation
 ------------